Spleentery/Compilers/README.md

 ![grammar](docs/grammar.png)

-Here you can see an example of parse tree defined with grammar.
+Here you can see an AST - Abstract Syntax Tree, defined with grammar.
 ![parse-tree](docs/parse-tree.png)

 ### Symbol Table